 Marian Anderson performed in front of the Lincoln Memorial after the Daughters of the American Revolution refused to allow her to perform in their hall.
 Eleanor Roosevelt helped plan this famous performance.

-Eleanor Roosevelt so racial problems while she travelled and she tried to get FDR to make changes to help African Americans.
-In 1934, she gave speeches about an anti-lynching bill that the president like but could not fight for in public.
-Even though the bill did not pass the Senate, Eleanor was able to have her husband meet with the NAACP president Walter White to discuss anti-lynching and other ideas for for civil rights laws.
+Eleanor Roosevelt saw racial problems while she traveled, and she tried to get FDR to make changes to help African Americans.
+In 1934, she gave speeches about an anti-lynching bill that the president liked but could not fight for in public without angering Southern White leaders he needed to support him.

 A FINAL ANALYSIS

 No final look of the New Deal is complete without thinking about Roosevelt himself.
 He was a leader like no other.
 Hard times called for new ideas, and FDR had new ideas that just might have saved the capitalist system and perhaps the American democracy.
-Other countries in Europe turned to fascism, communism, dictatorship, and in the end they all failed.
-As big as his goals were, they still kept the free-market economy.
-There was no nationalization of businesses, and the social safety net created by Social Security was not as big as the programs created in Europe.
+During the Depression, some countries in Europe turned to fascism, communism, dictatorship, and in the end they all failed.
+FDR’s New Deal didn’t change the basic ideas America was built on.
+People still had choices about where to work, what to buy and who they voted for.
+The government never took over businesses, and the social safety net created by Social Security was not as big as the programs created in Europe.
 He did things to keep liberals happy, but not so much that he changed the basic way America works.

 FDR believed things would work out, and he made other people think this also.
 His ability to use radio showed other presidents how important it is to communicate with people.
-On the other hand, people who think FDR was not a good president say that he used his power too much, and showed future presidents that they can usually get away with things they should not.
+On the other hand, people who think FDR was not a good president say that he tried to take too much power and showed future presidents that they can usually get away with things they should not.

 Primary Source: Editorial Cartoon